trondhindenes/flansible/README.md

 #### Configuration
 The config.ini file should be pretty self-explanatory.
 It's probably a good idea to remove lines 5-10 in app.py, as that's only a debug definition which probably won't make sense to you.

+If you want to run the flask webserver on port 80 like I'm doing without running as root, you need to allow python to use priveliged ports:
+`sudo setcap 'cap_net_bind_service=+ep' /usr/bin/python2.7`

 ### Setup
 Setup tested on Ubuntu 14.04

 from the Flansible/Flansible directory (where the .py files live), run the following (either using [screen](http://aperiodic.net/screen/start) or in separate terminals):

 `celery worker -A app.celery --loglevel=info` (this starts the celery worker which will actually execute the things)